eziukwuinnocent/Data-Anonymization-Pipeline-for-Customer-and-Transactional-Data-Integration/README.md

 ![Image Alt](https://github.com/eziukwuinnocent/Data-Anonymization-Pipeline-for-Customer-and-Transactional-Data-Integration/blob/ab57faddb02c96e5b6eb0c29f324ad3ef6dc0f95/Excel_Anonymization.jpg)

-Key aspects of the project included:
+#Key aspects of the project included:

 1. Analysis of potential privacy risks and implementation of appropriate anonymization techniques within Microsoft Excel.
-2. Development of a scalable pipeline to process and anonymize large datasets, with initial stages executed in Excel.3
+2. Development of a scalable pipeline to process and anonymize large datasets, with initial stages executed in Excel.
 3. Ensuring the anonymized data maintained its analytical utility for data science initiatives.
 4. Thorough testing and validation to guarantee the effectiveness of the anonymization process.
 5. Research and application of best practices regarding linkage attacks prevention.